szomoru/MP1-Bodyweight/README.md

 1. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the 'Graduate' and 'Lato' fonts into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes accross the whole website.
+    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [jQuery:](https://jquery.com/)
     - jQuery came with Bootstrap
 1. [Git](https://git-scm.com/)